-2.6.35 Incremental Adjustment Parameter
+2.6.5 Incremental Adjustment Parameter

 Incremental Adjustment Parameter is defined as any variable cost incurred in the production of energy for PJM dispatch that is not included in the CDS guidelines for Total Fuel Related Costs or Maintenance Adder.
-This includes water injection costs, Title 5 emission fees, and any other variable cost that has been previously approved pursuant to Cost Methodology and Approval Process for inclusion.
+This includes any variable cost that has been previously approved pursuant to Cost Methodology and Approval Process for inclusion.
 These records shall be made available to PJM and MMU upon request.

-2.6.46 Equivalent Hourly Maintenance Cost
+2.6.6 Equivalent Service Hours Maintenance Cost

-• The hourly Maintenance Cost in dollars per hour.
-This is defined as total maintenance dollars divided by equivalent service hours or total fuel, depending on unit type.
+The Equivalent Service Hours Maintenance Cost.
+This is defined as total maintenance dollars divided by equivalent service.